Revolutionary-Games/Thrive/doc/style_guide.md

   cleaner if the pull request is rebased onto master, but this is not required.

 - When a feature branch is done, open a pull request on GitHub so that others can review it.
 Chances are that during this review, there will still be issues to be resolved before the branch can be merged into master.
+You can make a draft pull request if you want feedback but want to clearly state that your changes are not ready yet.

 - To keep master's commit history somewhat clean, your commits in the feature branch will be "squashed" into a single commit.
 This can be